Abe7145/SEED-Lab-Fall-2022/README.md

-# SEED Lab Repository for the SEEDSters
+# SEED Lab Repository for the SEEDsters
 It's SEEDin' time!

 This repository contains all the code for our SEED Lab Group Fall 2022.